The northern Victoria Resource Manager today updated 2018/19 seasonal determinations and outlooks.

 The Campaspe system remains at 100 per cent HRWS and the Bullarook system remains at 100 per cent HRWS and 100 per cent of low‑reliability water shares (LRWS).

-Resource Manager Mark Bailey said recent rain helped the improve water availability.
+Resource Manager Mark Bailey said recent rain helped to improve the water availability.

 “The flows into the major storages have held steady or increased slightly from rain in early November,” said Dr Bailey.
 “Our previous conservative estimates anticipated flows reducing.”